Phongsakorn1415/ECT-Chatbot/README.md

             pip3 install rasa

   If you want to know more about RASA.
-Use this link : https://rasa.com/docs/rasa/
+Click this link : https://rasa.com/docs/rasa/

 How to install pythainlp
   Use the command below to install pythainlp

-            pip3 install pythainlp
+            pip install pythainlp

 How to install spacy
   Use the command below to install spacy

-            pip3 install spacy
+            pip install spacy